Dave

 For every PING EPOCH, iterate over the peer table.
 If a peer is found that has not been seen in the last PING EPOCH, and has not been pinged within the last PING EPOCH, send to the peer a message with op-code GETPEER.

-A protocol-following peer will reply with op-code PEER, a message containting NPEER addresses for other peers.
+A protocol-following peer will reply with op-code PEER, a message containing NPEER addresses for other peers.

 If a peer does not respond with any valid message, after DROP * EPOCH has elapsed, the peer is deleted from the peer table.
 Unresponsive peers are no-longer advertised after OPEN * EPOCH has elapsed without message, so as to ensure that unresponsive peers are not re-added from latent gossip.

-A message with op-code DAT is a packet of data containing a Value, Time, Salt, and Work.
-Salt and Work are outputs of the cost function, into which Value and Time are passed.
+A message with op-code PUT is a packet of data containing a Key, Value, Time, Salt, Work, Sig and PubKey.
+Salt and Work are outputs of the cost function, into which Key, Value and Time are passed.

-Every SEED EPOCH, each node sends one randomly selected dat to one randomly selected peer.
+Every EPOCH, each node sends one randomly selected dat to one randomly selected peer.

 This ensures that information propagates and re-propagates through the network reliably, until it is eventually no-longer stored by any node.
 I describe the selection algorithm later.